guilhemmarchand/trackme/docs/rest_api_reference.rst

 - ``"search_mode": the search mode, valid options are tstats / raw / from / mstats / rest_tstats / rest_raw / rest_from / rest_mstats``
 - ``"elastic_index": pseudo index value, this value will be used in the UI but has no impacts on the search``
 - ``"elastic_sourcetype": pseudo sourcetype value name, this value will be used in the UI but has no impacts on the search``
-- ``"earliest_time": OPTIONAL: earliest time for the scheduled report definition, if unset will be defined to -4h``
+- ``"earliest_time": Optional, earliest time for the scheduled report definition, if unset will be defined to -4h``
-- ``"latest_time": OPTIONAL: latest time for the scheduled report definition, if unset will be defined to -4h``
+- ``"latest_time": Optional, latest time for the scheduled report definition, if unset will be defined to -4h``
-- ``"update_comment": OPTIONAL: a comment for the update, comments are added to the audit record, if unset will be defined to: API update``
+- ``"update_comment": Optional, a comment for the update, comments are added to the audit record, if unset will be defined to: API update``

 **Defining the search constraint:**